 To Peterson, transgenderism has no foundation in biology, but transgender individuals can have rights if they so wish.
 However, he has been labelled alt-right incorrectly due to his opposing stance to issues that fall far beyond transgender rights, but to general freedom and free speech.

 NOW READ: The Jordan Peterson Phenomenon (eBook)

 This article is an excerpt from the 58 page eBook “The Jordan Peterson Phenomenon” by Ideapod.
-It’s selling now for $9 (reduced from $29).
-For a limited time, you can also download the eBook immediately as part of the Ideapod Prime membership program ($4 monthly with a free 14 day trial).
+It’s selling now for $12 (reduced from $19).
+To purchase the eBook, click here.